zhouhanxie/zhouhanxie.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm a second-year master student at UC San Diego, working with [Prof. Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/).
+I'm a second-year master/incoming PhD student at UC San Diego, working with [Prof. Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/).
 My research focuses on the intersection of personalization and NLP.
 I'm also broadly interested in language technology for user-facing systems.

 I did my undergraduate study at UC Irvine, where I worked on robustness and interpretability in NLP with [Prof. Sameer Singh](https://sameersingh.org/).